Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Introduction

 The localization system provides motion estimates, which is a key component for enabling any autonomous robot.
 To localize skid-steering robots, there is a large body of relevant literature~\cite{anousaki2004dead,martinez2005approximating,mandow2007experimental, yi2009kinematic,pentzer2014model,martinez2017inertia,sutoh2018motion,wang2018terrain}.
 Early work by Anousaki et al.~\cite{anousaki2004dead} showed that the standard differential-drive two-wheel vehicle model could not be used to accurately model the motion of a skid-steering robot due to track and wheel slippage.
 To address this problem, Mart{\'\i}nez eat al.~\cite{martinez2005approximating} proposed an approach to approximate the kinematics of skid-steering robots based on instantaneous centers of rotation (ICRs).
 Although some other kinematic models of skid-steering robots are also proposed~\cite{solc2008kinetic,wong2008theory,martinez2017inertia,sutoh2018motion}, ICR based kinematics is still popular due to its simplicity and feasibility~\cite{yi2009kinematic,pentzer2014model,wang2018terrain}, especially for real-time robotic applications.
 In~\cite{yi2009kinematic}, IMU readings and wheel encoder measurements are fused in an EKF-based motion-estimation system for skid-steered robots.
 The ICR-based kinematics is utilized to compute virtual velocity measurements for robot motion estimation.
 However, the easily changed ICR parameters are not estimated in the estimator, which may lead to performance reduction.
 In~\cite{pentzer2014model}, ICR parameters and navigation states are estimated online in an EKF-based estimator for 3-DoF motion estimation of skid-steering robots.
 Wheel odometer measurements and GPS measurements are fused in the system.
+It is also revealed that ICR-based kinematics is only valid in low dynamics, and will have a degraded performance when the vehicle is operated at a high speed.
 The work~\cite{wang2018terrain} leveraged ICR-based kinematics and fused the readings from wheel encoders and a GPS-compass integrated sensor to estimate the ICR parameters and 3-DoF poses of the robot.
-Images are only used for terrain classification.